ebi-uniprot/uniprot-rest-api/id-mapping.md

 * poll the status of the job
 * fetch/download the results
 * get details about the job

-* Mention from/to rules -- See API
-* Check rules in UI

 ## Polling the status of a job